Chorionic villus sampling

 We ask you to stay for 10-15 minutes to recover and have a cup of tea.
 We will give you a list of things to look out for after the procedure.
 A small amount of spotting is quite common as we have taken a little bit of placenta and it may bleed a little until itself.

-But warning signs of miscarriage include strong regular period like pains with fresh red bleeding.
-Call us or your doctor should this occur.
+But warning signs of miscarriage include strong period like pains with fresh red bleeding.
+Call us or your doctor if you are concerned.

 Using special procedures in the laboratory, cells are grown in a culture medium.
 The cells are then fixed and stained.
 With high power microscopy the chromosomes in these cells can be examined and in this way it possible to find out if the baby has Down syndrome, or any of the other known less common chromosome problems.
 This is called a karyotype.
 Also, by looking at the chromosomes, the sex of the baby can be determined.